hrsetyono/gutenberg-tutorial/README.md

 ## How to Compile ESNext

 1. Download and Install [NodeJS](https://nodejs.org/en/).

 1. Open command prompt / terminal in this directory and run the command `npm install`.

-1. Run the command `npm run watch`.
+1. During development, run the command `npm run watch` to automatically recompile everytime we save any changes.
     It will compile `esnext-src/index.js` into `esnext-build/index.js`.
-Everytime you save any changes, it will automatically re-compile.

 1. After finished developing, run the command `npm run build` to minimize the compiled code.

 **Hint**: That command can also compile SASS into CSS.
 But for simplicity, we're going to use plain CSS.